 This post covers everything you need to know about visiting the Trafalgar Square Christmas Market in central London.

-The market is now open and will remain so until the start of January!
+The market's dates are still TBD but should be sometime in late November and will remain open until the start of January!

 We include details about festive activities, decorations, winter markets, and other fun things to see and do.

 Trafalgar Square can sometimes be looked down on by Londoners as "too touristy".